-Transfer students to the Faculties of FNAS, FBAE, FH or FPSPAD are required to complete at least 30 credits at NDU with a cumulative GPA of 2.0/4.0, and must satisfy all other graduation requirements for the degree.
+Transfer students holding a BA/BS/BBA from another institution of Higher Education recognized by the Lebanese Ministry of Education to the Faculties of FNAS, FBAE, FH or FPSPAD are required to complete at least 30 credits at NDU with a cumulative GPA of 2.0/4.0, and must satisfy all other graduation requirements for the degree.
 At the same time, transfer students to the Faculties of FAAD or FE are required to complete at least 45 credits at NDU with a cumulative GPA of 2.0/4.0 and must satisfy all other graduation requirements for the degree.